UCF Research Cyberinfrastructure (RCI)

 Please go through the following steps for getting started with HiPerGator:

-Step 1: UF supports federated authentication, therefore, UCF users can use their institutional credentials to access HiPerGator.
-To request for an account please click here.
+• Step 1: UF supports federated authentication, therefore, UCF users can use their institutional credentials to access HiPerGator.
+To request an account please click here.
 For your request to be approved, it must indicate a faculty sponsor with a Research Computing investment.
-List Dr. Glenn Martin as the faculty sponsor to get your request approved.
-Logging into UF’s HiPerGator system means you agree to comply with the UF Acceptable Use Policy and Guidelines.
+Submit Dr. Glenn Martin (email address) as the faculty sponsor to get your request approved.
+In the comment box during account signup, indicate that you would like to be a sponsor for your own research group.
+In the same comment box, you may also request a trial allocation.
+Such a trial may only be granted once, and the allocation will give the same privileges as a normal allocation.
+The size of the allocation and the duration will be negotiated with Research Computing staff.
+The duration varies typically between one and six months.

 Technical Support